 When is the best time to run?
+Is it better to run in the morning or at night—what about mid-day?
 This might be one of the most hotly debated questions in the running community.
 Whether it's in the morning, afternoon, or evening, nearly every runner has an opinion on the perfect time of day to get their miles in:

-Some choose their run time based on their own routines that they don't like to disrupt.
-Others see health benefits of running at a certain time of day.
-Although everyone has different tastes, there are some common benefits for running at different times throughout the day.
+Some choose their run time based on their routines that they don't like to disrupt.
+Others see the health benefits of running at a particular time of day.
+Although everyone has different tastes, there are some common benefits to running at various times throughout the day.

 In this post, we'll look at the pros and cons of running in the morning, afternoon, and night.

-Your alarm rings and you're out the door.
-"Where the Streets Have No Name" by U2 is blasting through your earpods as you hustle up the neighborhood hill.
-There are barely any cars out on the road; the world is still asleep.
+Your alarm rings, and you're out the door.
+"Where the Streets Have No Name" by U2 blasts through your ear pods as you hustle up the neighborhood hill.
+There are barely any cars on the road; the world is still asleep.
 The sun hasn't risen yet.
 The birds are just waking up.
 This is the magic of a morning run.

 Running every morning has a special charm to it, but the benefits of a morning run aren’t enough to convince every athlete to escape the bedsheets and hit the pavement.
 Like with everything, there are pros and cons.

 Is it reasonable to run in the morning?
 Well, I'll counter that question: Is eating a balanced breakfast reasonable?
 Should you brush your teeth first thing when you wake up?
 Yes, yes, and yes.
 Morning run benefits include starting the day off right, burning more fat throughout the day, and getting your run out of the way while you have time.